vyadh/indexedmap/README.md

 usually mean a workload where operations are short-lived, or where long-running operations can be run externally to the state management.

+Some form of optional multi-threaded capability may be added in the future, but this will loose any serializable transaction isolation capability.

 Dependencies
 ------------